a-shahrabi/fantastic-winner/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
-- The Kaggle community for their numerous tutorials and shared knowledge.
+- The Kaggle community for their numerous tutorials and shared knowledge
-- The Titanic competition for providing a great introductory challenge for machine learning.
+- The Titanic competition for providing a great introductory challenge for machine learning